Herbal Treatment for Bell’s Palsy

 Turmeric for Bell’s Palsy used as a natural remedy for centuries, curcumin has verified itself as both an effective pain killer and as an anti-inflammatory suppressant.
 Curcumin’s anti-inflammatory ingredients are as powerful as lots of man-made steroids and acts as a natural agent to stimulate your immune system.

 It is theorized that yohimbine may get better orthostatic hypotension (lowering of blood pressure with standing) or other symptoms of autonomic nervous system dysfunction (autonomic failure).
 On the other hand, yohimbe bark extract may possibly not contain important quantity of yohimbine, and therefore may not have these proposed effects.
 Further research is needed before a conclusion can be made.

 Yohimbine is generally well bear in suggested doses.
 On the other hand, various side effects have been reported with yohimbine hydrochloride and may apply to yohimbe bark.
 Stay away from if allergic to yohimbe, any of its components, or yohimbine-containing products.
 Use cautiously with peptic ulcer disease, high blood pressure, kidney disease, heart disease or if taking drugs that affect blood sugar levels.
-Avoid with benign prostate hypertrophy enlarged prostate, post-traumatic stress disorders, mania, anxiety, stress disorders, depression, bipolar disorders or schizophrenia.
-Avoid utilize in children or if pregnant or breastfeeding.
+Avoid with benign prostate hypertrophy enlarged prostate, post-traumatic stress disorders, mania, anxiety, stress disorders, depression, bipolar disorders, or schizophrenia.
+Avoid utilizing in children or if pregnant or breastfeeding.